 The Post-War 1950s

-After World War II and throughout the 1950s, every martial arts system under the sun was being trained on throughout the U.S. military, especially SOF units, depending on which system the team sergeant, company 1st sergeant, or sergeant-major had a belt in.
+After World War II and throughout the 1950s, every martial arts system under the sun was being taught throughout the U.S. military, especially SOF units, depending on which system the team sergeant, company 1st sergeant, or sergeant-major had a belt in.
 One key lesson was the need to make training harder, more difficult, more realistic.
-“The pit,” also known as the “Bear Pit” and the “Beat Pit,” was innovated around this time.
+“The pit,” also known as the “Bear Pit” was created around that time.
 The Pit differed from other hand-to-hand pits in that it was deeper and had a less structured last-man-standing format.
-The Pit was usually an actual pit, between two and four feet in depth, and somewhere between 15 to 30 feet in diameter, but any shape would suffice.
+The Pit was usually an actual pit, between two and four feet in depth, and somewhere between 15 to 30 feet in diameter; it could be of any size.

-A training FM existed, but was not much adhered to by Army SOF.
-It was probably more closely adhered to by regular Army units, many of whom also turned over training to whatever martial artists there were in their ranks.
-There are stories of yellow-belt PFCs being put in charge of company hand-to-hand in the 82nd and 101st.
-Said Jim Stewart, SF veteran, “I was the hand-to-hand instructor for the SF Qualification Course in the 77th (Group) from 1956 to 1957.
-I had four demonstrators: three Hawaiian guys, two with black belts in judo, one with a black belt in karate, and a “street-smart” guy from New York.
+“I was the hand-to-hand instructor for the SF Qualification Course in the 77th (Group) from 1956 to 1957.
+I had four demonstrators: three Hawaiian guys, two with black belts in judo, one with a black belt in karate, and a ‘street-smart’ guy from New York.
 We taught judo throws and falls, karate punching and kicking, and stick fighting.
 At the end of that segment of instruction, the students were put into the Pit.
 Looking back, it is hard to believe that we didn’t have more injuries or quitters.”